afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w1-notes.md

 ### Lesson 3 Part 2: Visual Depth Perception - Computing the Disparity

-**Part 1 Review : Computing 3D Point Coordinates**

-<img src="./resources/w1/img/l32-vdp-recall.png" width="520" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- We identified two primary issues with the visual depth estimation from stereo images.
-- The first is that the camera parameters focal length F baseline B and camera pixel centers $U_{0}$ and $V_{0}$ , need to be estimated from stereo camera calibration.
 - It's great to see you again.
 Welcome back.
 So far we have learned the essential equations to extract 3D information from a stereo pair.
 However, we were faced with some unknown parameters that we have to estimate.

-In this `part 2` you will learn :
+- In this `part 2` you will learn :
   - **How to estimate these missing parameters** such as the disparity through `stereo matching`.
   - You will also learn that efficient disparity estimation is possible due to `epipolar constraints`.

+**Part 1 Review : Computing 3D Point Coordinates**

+We identified two primary issues with the visual depth estimation from stereo images.

+<img src="./resources/w1/img/l32-vdp-recall.png" width="520" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

+- The `first` is that the camera parameters focal length F baseline B and camera pixel centers $U_{0}$ and $V_{0}$ , need to be estimated from stereo camera calibration.
-Similar to monocular camera calibration, **stereo calibration** is a well-studied problem with lots of user-friendly free software capable of performing in.
+- Similar to monocular camera calibration, **stereo calibration** is a well-studied problem with lots of user-friendly free software capable of performing in.

-`This lesson we'll be targeting the second problem, mainly stereo matching to compute disparities`.
+- This lesson we'll be targeting the `second` problem, **mainly stereo matching** to compute disparities.

 As a reminder, **disparity** is the difference in the image location of the same 3D point as observed by two different cameras.